Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/dev-docs.md

 ### Setting Up Navigation and Sidebar

-You should set this up by language.
+You should set up this according to the language.
 For example, if you want to set up navigation and sidebar for the `en` language, you should edit the `Beiming-System/docs/content/.vitepress/config/locales/en.ts` file.

 ### Other Configuration